shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 If the threads communicate, how do they communicate?
 Can the change of values harm us?
 Typical competition of resource (process)...vs....cooperation (threads) management of resources by OS vs. self-management of resources

+Process are not the only things that feed as input to the scheduler

 Our focus: how the OS implements the threads